gadicohen93/action-grounding/MATS_APPLICATION.md

 ## Implications & Next Steps

-**For AI safety:** If models internally distinguish reality from narrative, monitoring these representations in deployed agents could detect misalignment between claimed and actual actions.
+**For AI safety:** If models internally represent whether they truly acted, independent of what they say, monitoring these representations in deployed agents could detect misalignment between claimed and actual actions.
 This is especially relevant as LLM agents gain real-world tool access.

 **For interpretability:** Cross-tool transfer suggests "action-grounding" may be a general representational feature, not task-specific.
 If validated across models and domains, this could inform mechanistic understanding of agent cognition.

-**Pragmatic framing:** These findings are preliminary evidence, not conclusive proof.
+**Pragmatic framing:** These findings represent structured, quantitative evidence — not conclusive proof.
 They demonstrate a tractable methodology for studying when and how models represent ground truth vs. narrative — with clear validation steps.

 **Natural extensions:**
+- **Complete first_assistant position analysis** — this is the key discriminating experiment that rules out the syntax-detection alternative
 - Test frontier models (GPT-4, Claude, Gemini) to assess generalization
-- Complete first_assistant position analysis to rule out syntax detection
 - Establish causal relevance via robust steering interventions
 - Expand to broader tool types and domains beyond customer service